 When should you accept a quick settlement offer from an insurance company?

-It is not uncommon for you to be contacted by an insurance adjuster within a few days of the accident offering to send you a check to “pay your medical bills” and settle your case.
+It is not uncommon for an insurance adjuster to contact you within a few days of an accident.
+They may offer to send you a check to “pay your medical bills” and settle your case.

-Unless your injury and other damages were very small, you may want to be very careful and turn down the offer.
-This is because once you accept the settlement offer, you may not be able to receive more money in the future.
-If you need additional medical care, the at-fault driver and his or her insurance company will no longer be required to pay for it.
-Additionally, you will not have had the chance to know whether you will fully recover from the injury, meaning that you could be leaving a lot of money on the table.
+Unless your injury and damages were minor, you’ll want to be careful and consider turning down the offer.
+This is because once you accept the settlement, you may not be able to receive more money in the future.
+If you need additional medical care, the at-fault driver and the insurance company will no longer be required to pay.
+Additionally, early on, you may not fully understand whether you will completely recover from the injury.
+This could mean leaving a lot of money on the table.

 You can always accept the offer later.
 It is highly unlikely that the offer will be permanently withdrawn.
 In fact, it may be increased.

-If you do want to take a chance and settle your case very quickly, demand that the insurance company put a check in your hands within an agreed-upon number of days and tell them you will be hiring a lawyer if they have not paid you.
-Generally speaking, however, our advice is not to settle your case without consulting with an attorney.
-Insurance institute studies have shown that people who hire a personal injury lawyer receive, on average, three and one-half times more money—even after the law firm has been paid.
+If you want to take a chance and settle your case quickly, demand that the insurance company provide a check within a set time.
+Also, explain you will be hiring a lawyer if they do not pay you.
+Generally speaking, our advice is not to settle your case without consulting with an attorney.
+Insurance institute studies have shown that people who hire a personal injury lawyer receive, on average, three-and-a-half times more money—even after the law firm has been paid.

-If you won a verdict or judgment in court or you entered into a settlement agreement and the other party fails to pay you, you may be able to enforce your Judgment with a collection action or your settlement with a breach of contract action.
 A settlement agreement, properly drafted, is a binding contract.
+If you won a verdict or judgment in court or entered into a settlement agreement and the other party fails to pay you, you may be able to enforce your judgment with a collection action or your settlement with a breach of contract action.

-If you win, you may be entitled to recover not only the compensation you were originally supposed to receive but also:
+If you win, you may be entitled to not only the compensation initially awarded but also:

-- attorney’s fees, should you hire one to collect the judgment or file the collection lawsuit.
+- Attorney’s fees, if you hire one to collect the judgment or file the collection lawsuit

 Do I have to pay attorney’s fees if I do not receive a settlement or win a lawsuit?

 Contingency Fees: Money should not be a barrier to you exercising your legal rights.
 Most personal injury lawyers handle car accident cases on a contingency fee basis.
-This means that your personal injury attorney does not receive a fee for his or her services unless he or she is able to recover compensation on your behalf.
+This means you do not have to pay your attorney unless compensation is recovered on your behalf.

 What happens if I lose in court?
 Many people are frightened about the prospect of filing a personal injury lawsuit because they fear the expense if they are not successful in settling their case or winning a verdict in court.
-Fortunately, Georgia does not have a “loser pays” system, meaning that in most cases if you lose in court you do not pay the opposing side’s attorneys fees or costs.
-A few years go, however, Georgia enacted an Offer of Settlement statute, that allows a party to make a settlement offer that, if not accepted, could result in payment of the fees and costs of the other side.
+Fortunately, Georgia does not have a “loser pays” system.
+This means, in most cases, if you lose in court, you do not pay the opposing side’s attorney fees.
+However, a few years ago, Georgia enacted an Offer of Settlement statute that allows a party to make a settlement offer that, if not accepted, could result in payment of the fees and costs of the other side.